csgillespie/efficientR/main.md

   * `R_COMPILE_PKGS=3`.
 Byte compile all packages (covered in Chapter \@ref(programming)).

   * `R_LIBS_SITE=/usr/lib/R/site-library:/usr/lib/R/library` I explicitly state where to look for packages.
 My University has a site-wide directory that contains out of date packages.
-I want to avoiding using this directory.
+I want to avoid using this directory.

   * `R_DEFAULT_PACKAGES=utils,grDevices,graphics,stats,methods`.
 Explicitly state the packages to load.
 Note I don't load the `datasets` package, but I ensure that `methods` is always loaded.
 Due to historical reasons, the `methods` package isn't loaded by default in certain applications, e.g. `Rscript`.